 I also do home visits for clients who find it easier not to travel.

-As of March 2020, I am offering online counselling or telephone counselling to anyone who is unable to leave home.
+I am continuing to offer online counselling or telephone counselling to anyone who is unable to leave home.
 Please contact me for further details.

 Training, qualifications & experience

-I have a Higher Professional Diploma in Counselling from Lincoln College and six years experience as a counsellor working with clients facing a range of issues and difficulties.
+I have a Higher Professional Diploma in Counselling from Lincoln College and eight years experience as a counsellor working with clients facing a range of issues and difficulties.